internet4000/edapi/README.md

 ## Does it work?

-You can test the cache response speed in the terminal.
+Test the cache response speed in the terminal with `./test-performance.sh`.
-Run the `./test-performance.sh` script.
+You might need to `chmod +x test-performance.sh` as well.